Remarks on 1-motivic sheaves: Further results on --motivic sheaves.

-\begin{propose} \begin{itemize} \item[(i)] The category $\Shv_1^\et$ (resp. $\Shv_1^{\et *}$) is equivalent to the full subcategory $\Shv_1'$ (resp. $\Shv_1^{*}$) of $\Shv_1^\fppf$.
+\begin{propose} \begin{itemize} \item[(i)] The category $\Shv_1^\et$ (respectively $\Shv_1^{\et,\star}$) is equivalent to the full subcategory $\Shv_1'$ (respectively $\Shv_1^\star$) of $\Shv_1^\fppf$.
 The subcategory $\Shv_1'$ is cogenerating and closed under cokernels. \item[(ii)] Denote by $N^b(\Shv_1')$ the bounded complexes of objects in $\Shv_1'$ that are acyclic as complexes of $1$--motivic sheaves.
 The natural functor is an equivalence of categories. \item[(iii)] If ${\rm char} k=0$ or if $k$ is transcendental over its prime field, we have an equivalence of categories.

-\item[(iv)] $D^b(\Shv_1^\fppf[1/p])$ is equivalent to the thick subcategory $d_{\leq 1}{\rm DM}^\eff_{\rm{gm},\et}$ of Voevodsky's triangulated category of motives generated by motives of smooth curves. \end{itemize} \end{propose} \proof The equivalence results in (i) were proved above.
+\end{itemize} \end{propose} \proof The equivalence results in (i) were proved above.
 Since $\Shv_1'$ contains $\Shv_1^\star$, it is cogenerating.
-Hence (ii) can be proved as done for Lemma~\ref{lem.der1}.
+Hence (ii) can be proved in the same way as Lemma~\ref{lem.der1}.
 For (iii), we have the following equivalences

-where the first equivalence is due to \cite{KS} 10.2.7 and the second equivalence is due to the fact that both $\pi^*$ on $\Shv_1^{\et*}$ and $\pi_*$ on $\Shv_1^*$ are exact functors.
-The remaining equivalences were proved in \ref{lem.der1} and \ref{thm.main}.
+where the first equivalence is due to \cite{KS}, 10.2.7, and the second equivalence is due to the fact that both $\pi^*$ on $\Shv_1^{\et,\star}$ and $\pi_*$ on $\Shv_1^\star$ are exact functors.
+The remaining equivalences were proved in Lemma~\ref{lem.der1} and Theorem~\ref{thm.main}.